The Minnesota Vikings and the Buffalo Bills are two of the 12 NFL teams without a Super Bowl ring.

 Ronald Martinez via Getty Images

-Unlike the other young franchises on this list, the Panthers have reached the Super Bowl twice in its 27-year existence.
+Unlike the other young franchises on this list, the Panthers have reached the Super Bowl twice in its 29-year existence.
 The first was in 2004 when Jake Delhomme led Carolina against a young Tom Brady in Super Bowl XXXVIII.
 Brady's Patriots bested the Panthers 32-29.

 The second was at the conclusion of Cam Newton's MVP season six years ago, when Peyton Manning and the Denver Broncos shut down Newton to win Super Bowl 50, 24-10.
 Losing a Super Bowl obviously hurts, but if there's any solace, the losses were to two of the greatest quarterbacks of all time.
+We'll see what the Bryce Young era brings.

 Atlanta Falcons